 Best "mid-range" jigsaw: Bosch JS260

 This mid-range jigsaw model JS260 from Bosch features a powerful 6 Amp motor and variable speed in the range of 500 -3100 RPM.
-Variable speed dial found in a trigger sets maximum speed and accelerator trigger controls operating speed during operation.
+Variable speed dial found in a trigger sets a maximum speed and accelerator trigger controls operating speed during operation.
 This can be very handy as you’re able to change the speed as you go up to maximum set speed.

 What else you get with this saw?